serokell/xrefcheck/README.md

 ### A comparison with other solutions

-* [linky](https://github.com/mattias-p/linky) - a well-configurable verifier written on Rust, scans one file at a time and works good in pair with system utilities like `find`.
+* [linky](https://github.com/mattias-p/linky) - a well-configurable verifier written in Rust, scans one file at a time and works good in pair with system utilities like `find`.
   This tool requires some configuring before it can be applied to a repository or added to CI.
-* [awesome_bot](https://github.com/dkhamsing/awesome_bot) - a solution written on Ruby, can be easily included in CI or integrated into GitHub.
+* [awesome_bot](https://github.com/dkhamsing/awesome_bot) - a solution written in Ruby that can be easily included in CI or integrated into GitHub.
-  Its features include duplicated URLs detection, specifying allowed HTTP error codes and reports generation.
+  Its features include duplicated URLs detection, specifying allowed HTTP error codes and reporting generation.
   At the moment of writting, it scans only external references and checking anchors is not possible.
 * [remark-validate-links](https://github.com/remarkjs/remark-validate-links) and [remark-lint-no-dead-urls](https://github.com/davidtheclark/remark-lint-no-dead-urls) - highly configurable Javascript solution for checking local and remote links resp.
-  It is able of checking multiple repositores at once if they are gathered in one folder.
+  It is able to check multiple repositores at once if they are gathered in one folder.
-  Being written on JavaScript, it becomes fairly slow on large repositories.
+  Being written on JavaScript, it is fairly slow on large repositories.
-* [markdown-link-check](https://github.com/tcort/markdown-link-check) - another checker written on JavaScript, scans one file at a time.
+* [markdown-link-check](https://github.com/tcort/markdown-link-check) - another checker written in JavaScript, scans one file at a time.
-  Supports `mailto:` links resolution.
+  Supports `mailto:` link resolution.
 * [url-checker](https://github.com/paramt/url-checker) - GitHub action which checks links in specified files.
 * [broken-link-checker](https://github.com/stevenvachon/broken-link-checker) - advanced checker for `HTML` files.

 ## Build instructions [↑](#crossref-verifier)

-Run `stack install` to build everything and install executable.
+Run `stack install` to build everything and install the executable.

 ### CI and nix [↑](#crossref-verifier)